prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

                      height         textArea                            medium      Specifies the height of the widget.
-Allows ``small``, ``medium``, or ``large``. addLabel       recordList                          Add         A `Localized String Object` that specifies the text to use on the button that adds a new record to the list. removeLabel    recordList                          Remove      A `Localized String Object` that specifies the text to use on the button that removes a record from the list.
+Allows ``small``, ``medium``, or ``large``. addLabel       recordList                          Add         A `Localized String Object` that specifies the text to use on the button that adds a new record to the list. removeLabel    recordList                          Remove      A `Localized String Object` that specifies the text to use on the button that removes a record from the list. hotkeys        entryRadioGroup, entryCheckGroup                A mapping of Enumeration IDs to the numeric digits that will act as hotkeys to select the enumeration via keyboard entry.
+This option is ignored if there are more than 10 enumerations.
+If an enumeration is not listed in the mapping, it will automatically be assigned one.
                      ============== =================================== =========== ===========